juanfranblanco/Nethereum.Docs/Nethereum.Docs/docs/gaming/white-paper.md

 - short game shelf life
 - no revenue in case of clone-game
 -
+### Licensing
+- Games remixing / clones
+- Game characters
+- Storyline
+- Artwork / Assets / Music

+### Preventing piracy
+- Validators aprove the inclusion of games
+- Validators will be both stakers, creators and gamers based on stake and reputation.

+### Creators reputation and collaboration

 ## Gaming universal currency

 ## Incentivization
++ Reputation of gamers and creators
++ Game rewards
++ Proof of Play, payment pool rewards (random).
++ Token rewards to join a
 ## Gamers persistency
 Keeping the same persona across games
 Must pay to prevent cheating